The Best Weekend Getaways Within 5 Hours of NYC

 Best Beach Getaway: Newport, Rhode Island

-The waves in this quintessential New England maritime town are clean, the seafood’s fresh, and the beaches are uncrowded.
-After paddling out at either Easton's Beach or Sachuest Town Beach (known locally as First and Second Beach), dry off with a plate of fried clams at Flo's Clam Shack, explore Fort Adams State Park, visit the Tennis Hall of Fame, experience Newport’s Gilded Age along the Cliff Walk, and grab a burger at Mission.
+The waves in this quintessential New England maritime town are clean, the seafood’s fresh, and the beaches are uncrowded and equipped with touch-free sunscreen dispensers.
+After paddling out at either Easton's Beach or Sachuest Town Beach (known locally as First and Second Beach), dry off with a plate of fried clams at Flo's Clam Shack or picnic at Fort Adams State Park, visit the Tennis Hall of Fame, experience Newport’s Gilded Age along the Cliff Walk, and treat yourself to Winner Winner, home of the best fried chicken north of Bobwhite Counter.

-Newport has a variety of accommodations year-round, whether you want to splurge at Castle Hill Inn, unwind at the design-driven Gilded, or enjoy the affordable 300-year-old charm of The Clarkeston.
-Take home a bit of the Rhode Island seaside by picking up a bottle of Newport Sea Salt Co.’s hand-harvested sea salt from the Newport History Museum shop.
+Newport has a variety of accommodations year-round, whether you want to splurge at Castle Hill Inn, be charmed at the affordable 300-year-old The Clarkeston or unwind at the coastal-inspired The Wayfinder (where guests can fly a sailboat kite).
+Take home a bit of the Rhode Island seaside by picking up a bottle of Newport Sea Salt Co.’s hand-harvested sea salt from newly opened Le Bec Sucré, and order a pain au chocolat while you’re there.
+The Newport History Museum is currently closed, but its Friday and Saturday walking tours ($15/pp) depart from the Colony House and cover topics such as Newport’s African- American heritage and the Gilded Age.

 By public transit: Take a Peter Pan bus from Port Authority or an Amtrak train from Penn Station to Providence for about three hours.
 Once in Providence, ride the Seastreak Ferry one hour to Newport.